-A Blackberry Sage Moscow Mule just sounded like a exotic treat to go inside my pretty copper mugs for Thanksgiving.
+A Blackberry Sage Moscow Mule just sounded like an exotic treat to go inside my pretty copper mugs for Thanksgiving.

-Instead of going with pumpkin mules, which I thought would too predictable, I deicide to take a few of the more savory fall flavor profiles to make a more savory version of a Moscow Mule for the holidays.
-When I think of Thanksgiving, sage is one of the main ingrediants that comes to mind, since it is in everything from stuffing to the turkey.
+Instead of going with pumpkin mules, which I thought would too predictable, I deicide to take a few of the more savory fall flavor profiles to make a more savory version with Blackberry Sage Moscow Mules for the holidays.
+When I think of Thanksgiving, sage is one of the main ingredients that comes to mind, since it is in everything from stuffing to the turkey.

 One of the main ingredients in a Moscow Mule is ginger beer.
 I was very excited to find this tasty locally crafted beer, from right here in Atlanta, since I always love to support my local businesses.

 This spicy Thai wheatgrass ale not only has a great ginger flavor, but also has a great lemongrass undertone that is perfect for this cocktail.

 - 3-5 muddled Blackberries per cup

 - 5 oz Thai Wheat Spicy Lemongrass Ginger beer

 - 2 oz Sage Simple Syrup (recipe below)